-The quantification of apposition requires the subtraction of the specific strut thickness from the malapposition distance6, 7.
-This method can be inaccurate if the type of stent is unknown or if it must remain unknown, in case of randomised studies.
+The quantification of apposition requires the subtraction of the specific strut thickness from the malapposition distance^{6,7}.
+This method can be inaccurate if the type of stent is unknown or if it must remain unknown, as in the case of randomised studies.
 The ability of a trained analyst to identify the type of stent should be considered in clinical trials with OCT endpoints, wherein the analyst must be blind to the stent adjudication.
-The quantification software should not allow the analyst to get 3D or longitudinal views with strut detection, because the type of stent would be then unravelled.
-Artificial intelligence might automate the process of stent recognition for assessment of malapposition in a near future, as deep convolutional networks are already performing automatic strut detection taking the stent pattern into account18.
+The quantification software should not allow the analyst to obtain 3D or longitudinal views with strut detection, because the type of stent would then be unravelled.
+Artificial intelligence might automate the process of stent recognition for assessment of malapposition in the near future, as deep convolutional networks are already performing ASD taking the stent pattern into account18.

 Our results highlight the importance of combining the different steps of the protocol, particularly in late implanted stents.
-Supplementary table 2 summarises the characteristics and technical requirements of each step.
-All steps except 3D tissue view depend on automatic strut detection, whilst steps 1 and 4 require post-processing of the detected struts.
+Supplementary Table 2 summarises the characteristics and technical requirements of each step.
+All steps except 3D tissue view depend on ASD, whilst steps 1 and 4 require post-processing of the detected struts.
 The most efficient steps are independent of these technical tools.
 Post-processing may be helpful in filling the gaps between struts, rendering an accurate stent structure, but it can be misleading in complex stent designs.
-In recently implanted stents, 3D tissue view (i.e. the sheer OCT image) is the most efficient step, just depending on the longitunal resolution of the pullback.
-Late implanted stents, however, are often deeply buried in neointima and leave no recognisable relief on the intimal surface, so 3D tissue view can be outperformed by longitudinal view, depending on the terventil longitudinal resolution and accurate strut detection.
+In recently implanted stents, 3D tissue view (i.e., the sheer OCT image) is the most efficient step, depending only on the longitudinal resolution of the pullback.
+Late implanted stents, however, are often deeply buried in neointima and leave no recognisable relief on the intimal surface, so 3D tissue view can be outperformed by longitudinal view, depending on the longitudinal resolution and accurate strut detection.

-Limitations:
+Limitations

-This is a retrospective offline analysis performed on standard real-world OCT pullbacks by trained analysts.
-The performance of the protocol applied by local operators onsite should be prospectively confirmed.
+This is a retrospective offline analysis performed on standard realworld OCT pullbacks by trained analysts.
+The performance of the protocol applied by local operators on-site should be prospectively confirmed.

-Some DES share the same stent platform as their corresponding bare-metal stents or even as other DES.
-In these cases, the identification of the platform does not permit to infer the exact type, but it reduces substantially the level of uncertainty.
-Complementary information about local trends on stents availability might often solve the potential ambiguity.
+Some DES share the same stent platform as their corresponding bare metal stents or even as other DES.
+In these cases, the identification of the platform does not permit inferring the exact type, but it substantially reduces the level of uncertainty.
+Complementary information about local trends on stent availability might often solve the potential ambiguity.

 The sample of stents in the study reflects local practice and availability in the study centres.
 Some platforms were described, but no paradigmatic example of them could be found.
 The description of these platforms is however kept in the manuscript for didactic purposes.
-Likewise, some stent platforms excluded from the description might be however commonly used in other centres, requiring local adaptations of the protocol.
+Likewise, some stent platforms excluded from the description might be commonly used in other centres, requiring local adaptations of the protocol.